 Unfortunately, I didn’t have enough time to go, but I saw tons of Tin Tin street art all around the city for free, so keep your eyes peeled!

 After lining my stomach, I was now ready for a nice cool beverage.
-I’m not a massive beer drinker to be honest, but “When in Rome…” (or Brussels), it would be rude not to.
+I’m not a massive beer drinker to be honest, but “When in Brussels…”, it would be rude not to.
 The Belgians make GREAT beer!

-Top Tip: Later that evening I also tried Leffe Blonde, which is less well known in the UK, but I preffered it!
+TOP TOP: Later that evening I also tried Leffe Blonde and much preferred it!
 As beers go, they’re both pretty tasty!

 It was time for a walk now, so I headed across the Grand Place and down one of the little side streets, towards the Galeries Royales St Hubert.
 A gorgeous shopping arcade in the middle of Brussels, you’d be forgiven for thinking you’d stepped back in time.

 You can pretend to be grand as you take a turn about the arcade, browsing the little boutiques and cafes that line the indoor space.
 With the glass, roof, it’s also a great place for sipping a Belgian hot chocolate or beer if you want an outdoor feel inside.

 Outside the arcade, is this sculpture called ‘The Cycliste’… apparently it cost the city 100,000 Euros.
 I would have done it for 50k.
 You know where I am Brussels!

 Manneken Pis (and Jeanneke Pis)